Museum der bildenden Künste: Collection

 Today's collection includes approximately 3,500 paintings, 1,000 sculptures and 60,000 graphic sheets.
 It includes works from the Late Middle Ages to the present, focusing on Old German and Early Netherlandish art of the 15th and 16th century, Italian art from the 15th to 18th century, Dutch art of the 17th century, French art of the 19th and German art from the 18th to 20th century.

 Important parts of the collection are works by Dutch and German Old Masters like Frans Hals and Lucas Cranach the Elder, Romantics like Caspar David Friedrich, and representatives of the Düsseldorf school of painting such as Andreas Achenbach.
 The highlight of the sculpture collection presents the Beethoven sculpture by Max Klinger.
-For the comprehensive work of Max Klinger and Max Beckmann a separate floor is devoted.
+A separate floor is devoted to the comprehensive work of Max Klinger and Max Beckmann.

 In the field of Modern Art, the museum is primarily to closed factory look of the Leipzig School by artists such as Werner Tübke, Bernhard Heisig, and Wolfgang Mattheuer or larger stocks of the international currently very popular artists Neo Rauch and Daniel Richter.

 However, large vacancies in this division of this international field are present.
 These resulted historically from the GDR period and due to the tight financial situation of the city (the purchase of the museum's budget for 2005 amounted to only 75,000 euros) and can not easily made up.
 The museum tries to address this problem by experimenting with unusual combinations of works from different eras, which aims to provide visitors with new perspectives.

 In the future the museum will be dependent on the expansion of its inventory from donations and permanent loans.
 The 19th-century tradition began with generous foundations, which itself led only to the founding of the museum, and therefore sits down even in the 21st century.
 On the occasion of the opening of the new museum building, in 2004 the art collector couple Dr. Hans-Peter Bühler and Marion Buehler-Brockhaus donated 41 works by French artists, including Jean-Baptiste Corot, Charles-François Daubigny, Jean-François Millet, Eugène Delacroix, Edgar Degas and Claude Monet.
 This shows the development of the art of the 19th century by the Barbizon School to Impressionism.
-Recently, the museum received from the BMW, which is culturally engaged since the new Leipzig plant in the city, the photo collection "AutoWerke" (Car Works).
+Recently, the museum received from the BMW Group, which is culturally engaged since the new Leipzig plant in the city, the photo collection "AutoWerke" (Car Works).
 For the greatest benefactors a mosaic is dedicated as a token of gift and is on display in the foyer.